 Depending on your budget you may want to look up whether you need to pay a publication fee.
 And if so, whether your institution or funding agency will pay for it.
 You can ask your librarian, they usually know.
 Publication fees are sometimes waived or reduced if you are from a low-income country.
 Alternatively, you may be able to get a reduction if one of the authors is a member of some society, is an editor, or has reviewed for that journal.
 Publication fees easily go up to $1,000 and more so it is worth asking around.
 You can read my blog on publication costs if you want to know more.

 If your topic is very hot, or if you are in a hurry because you need to get your manuscript published, or at least accepted for publication, before the next grant round or some other important event (thesis defense, job applications) you may want to have a careful look at publication turnaround time.
 Some journals are very fast and others are very slow, with the fast ones taking about two months, and the slower ones taking half a year or more.
 To figure out turnaround time look up a few articles and compare the date of submission with the online publication date or look at my blog on publication turnaround time for sites where you can find this information.

 Hold on to your notes

 If there are multiple journals that are equally suitable for your manuscript you can rank them based on relevancy, impact factor, publication cost, or turnaround time.
-Once you selected the journal to submit to you should keep your list of potential journals with your notes on their characteristics, so you do not have to go through the selection process again in case your manuscript is rejected.
-The majority of manuscripts get rejected by journals upon first submission and it is therefore not uncommon to have to submit to two or more journals before your article is accepted.
+Once you select the journal to submit to you should keep your list of potential journals with your notes on their characteristics, so you do not have to go through the selection process again in case your manuscript is rejected.
+Most manuscripts are rejected upon first submission and it is therefore not uncommon to have to submit to two or more journals before your article is accepted.
 If you carefully select the journal you reduce the chance of rejection.